 Healthpeak Properties, Inc. is a Standard & Poor's ("S&P") 500 company that acquires, develops, owns, leases, and manages healthcare real estate across the United States ("U.S.").
 Our company was originally founded in 1985.
-As noted above, we completed an UPREIT reorganization on February 10, 2023, and following that date, we hold substantially all of our assets and conduct our operations through the operating subsidiary, Healthpeak OP, LLC, a consolidated subsidiary of which we are the managing member.
+As noted above, we completed our Reorganization on February 10, 2023, and following that date, we hold substantially all of our assets and conduct our operations through the operating subsidiary, Healthpeak OP, LLC, a consolidated subsidiary of which we are the managing member.
 We are a Maryland corporation and qualify as a self-administered REIT.
 Our corporate headquarters are located in Denver, Colorado, and we have additional offices in California, Tennessee, and Massachusetts.

-Our strategy is to invest in a diversified portfolio of high-quality healthcare properties across our three core asset classes of life science, medical office, and continuing care retirement community ("CCRC") real estate.
-Under the life science and medical office segments, we invest through the acquisition, development, and management of life science facilities, MOBs, and hospitals.
+Our strategy is to invest in a diversified portfolio of high-quality healthcare properties across our three core asset classes of lab, outpatient medical, and continuing care retirement community ("CCRC") real estate.
+Under the lab and outpatient medical segments, we invest through the acquisition, development, and management of lab buildings, outpatient medical buildings, and hospitals.
 Under the CCRC segment, our properties are operated through RIDEA structures.
 We have other non-reportable segments that are comprised primarily of loans receivable, marketable debt securities, and an interest in an unconsolidated joint venture that owns 19 senior housing assets (our "SWF SH JV").
 These non-reportable segments have been presented on an aggregate basis herein.